ajarara/jarmac.org/README.md

 When I see 'doesn't scale well at all' I mean I run oom just running nix-env -q.
 Attempts to compile it with the Boehm GC (as described in the wiki) doesn't work, as I can't even compile ZNC.
 What does work, very, very well is the ability to install locally on my own machine, export it to a closure, and then rsync it over to the machine and import it to the store, installing from there.

-This can be accomplished [https://nixos.org/nix/manual/#ssec-copy-closure](two ways), I do it the second way:
+This can be accomplished [in two ways](https://nixos.org/nix/manual/#ssec-copy-closure), I do it the second way:

 ``` bash
 local $ nix-store --export $(nix-store -qR $(type -p nginx)) > nginx.closure